George Forbes (New Zealand politician): First Forbes government

-In early 1931 Forbes and the Chairman of the United Party, Robert Masters, wanted a fusion of the United and Reform Parties, although it was to take several more months to bring Coates, his old mentor Sir Francis Bell and others in Reform into a hard-won coalition government.
+By early 1931 Forbes and the Chairman of the United Party, Robert Masters, were once more seeking a fusion of the United and Reform parties, although it was to take several more months to convince Coates, his old mentor Sir Francis Bell and others in Reform.
 In March 1931, Labour made their stand, abandoning the confidence vote they had provided the United government since 1928.

 Despite a world climate of worsening economic conditions, confidence in Forbes continued in 1931.
 His long-time friend and cabinet colleague, Sir Apirana Ngata noted that, "Since he returned from London we have all remarked [on] his confident handling of affairs and homeliness of his manner of stating problems.
 I suppose the great ones of the Earth have been and are men of a few simple great ideas, whose minds can wrap these round any accumulation of detail."
 Many now saw Forbes as a strong leader, mid-way between socialist and conservative extremes and prepared to put national interest first.
-Forbes was praised in London for setting "an example of prudent and courageous finance" for both the Chancellor of the Exchequer and the Australian Prime Minister.
+Forbes was praised in London for setting "an example of prudent and courageous finance" for both the chancellor of the exchequer and the Australian prime minister.
 For the months that followed, Forbes had perforce to continue with reluctant support from the Reform Party, which now feared Labour's growing popularity.

-Compounding the severe global and domestic economic decline taking hold, on 3 February 1931 the devasting Hawke's Bay earthquake struck, shattering the cities of Napier and Hastings, the surrounding towns and countryside.
+Compounding the severe global and domestic economic decline taking hold, on 3 February 1931 the devasting Hawke's Bay earthquake struck, shattering Napier and Hastings, the surrounding towns and countryside.
 The earthquake was to be the country's worst natural disaster.
 Forbes was immediately required to lead the government's earthquake relief planning and the special legislative programme that followed.
 Parliament's next session was to start in June 1931, but in response to both the worsening economic conditions and the earthquake, Forbes announced that parliament was re-opening early, with an emergency session that commenced on 11 March 1931.
 The public regard for Forbes in 1931 was illustrated by a February editorial in the Daily Telegraph of Napier, whose plant and building had been destroyed days earlier by the earthquake, but who placed focus on his sense of duty and courageous economic stance.

-In March 1931 Forbes took control of the business of the House of Representatives with a mechanism that past Premiers such as Seddon had been unable to obtain.
-The 1931 Finance Bill had endured debate of nearly 100 hours, 70 divisions, and 10 days, and, in order to pass legislation in a timely way, Forbes introduced parliament’s first “closure” mechanism under its standing orders.
+In March 1931, Forbes took control of the business of the House of Representatives with a mechanism that past premiers such as Seddon had been unable to obtain.
+The 1931 Finance Bill had endured debate of nearly 100 hours, 70 divisions, and 10 days, and, in order to pass legislation in a timely way, Forbes introduced parliament's first "closure" mechanism under its standing orders.
 This new mechanism curtailing lengthy debate in the House was controversial, but New Zealand had one of the last parliaments without such a tool.
 It was to be used again by the Forbes government and, later, by the first Labour government whose leading members had fiercely resisted its introduction.